All You Need to Know about the Tesla Model 3 & Y Diagnostic Tools and Apps

 The Tesla Model 3 and Y’s diagnostic port require a diagnostic port cable adapter and an ELM327 or STN1110 compatible OBD2 tool or device.
 The most commonly used OBD2 tools for Tesla Models are the OBDLink LX or MX Bluetooth devices.
 For the diagnostic port cable adapter, we highly recommend our very own OHP OBD2 Adapter for Tesla Model 3 & Y 2019-2020 Build.

 The security features programmed in the Tesla Model 3 and Y make it hard to configure or hack the system and the critical functionalities of the vehicle.
 Thus, connecting to the vehicle's diagnostic port will only allow users to access and display the vehicle’s live data using diagnostic apps or software.
-The main apps used to display live data are the Scan My Tesla app (Android only) and the TM-Spy app (Android and iOS).
+The main apps used to display live data are the Scan My Tesla app (Android and iOS) and the TM-Spy app (Android and iOS).

 With the Scan My Tesla app, you can view the following live statistics: